Office of Programs and Re-Entry

 The Bureau of Substance Use Treatment is responsible for services that assist in the transition period between incarceration and return to community.
 These services include Re-Entry institutions, community and in-prison based behavioral health and substance use disorder programs, and other release services.

-Chaplaincy Services provides for the spiritual needs of inmates and offenders, coordinates religious education, and provides constitutional service for the Florida Department of Corrections allowing the greatest amount of freedom and opportunity for inmates to pursue individual religious beliefs and practices consistent with the security of FDC facilities.
+The Bureau of Chaplaincy Services provides for the spiritual needs of inmates and offenders, coordinates religious education, and provides constitutional service for the Florida Department of Corrections allowing the greatest amount of freedom and opportunity for inmates to pursue individual religious beliefs and practices consistent with the security of FDC facilities.

 Volunteering with FDC is a rewarding experience for individual citizens.
 Volunteering is also important to safety and security of our institutions and facilities and important to the administration of our inmate and offender programming.
 FDC recruits, trains and supervises the services of over 19,000 volunteers statewide.